GSA/fpki-guides/_announcements/04_apple_common_removal.md

 To limit the impact to your agency, you'll need to install COMMON as a trusted root certificate on all government-furnished, Apple devices.
 This announcement will be updated as additional methods of redistributing COMMON are identified.

 ### macOS ###
+The following guidance can be used to redistribute COMMON into the macOS Trust Store.

 #### Using Terminal ####
+[STEPS TBD]

 #### Using Apple Keychain
+[STEPS TBD]

 ### iOS ###
+The following guidance can be used to redistribute COMMON into the iOS Trust Store.

 #### Using Safari ####
+[STEPS TBD]

 ## Frequently Asked Questions